kimkj2013/bullshit-performance-std/README.md

 - How good their games look
 - Etc.

 You get the idea.
 We saw all of this and realized something: it's all bullshit!
-We thought that we should just cut the shit and get straight to the point: for all but the most intensive users, performance benchmarks are bullshit.
-So we created _The Bullshit Performance Standard_ to fill this obvious gap in the performance measurement game.
+We thought that we should just cut the shit and get straight to the point: for all but the most intensive users, performance benchmarks are __bullshit__.
+So we created _The Bullshit Performance Standard_ to fit nicely in with the others.

 ##How Does it Work?##
 _The Bullshit Performance Standard_ uses a very advanced method of calculating performance for your machine.
 All current impementations of the BSPS use identical methods for their performance calculation, they simply use different languages.